Last updated on October 10, 2023

-Large companies tend to have the advantage of more resources, but certain employee benefits become increasingly difficult to offer as a company’s employee count grows.
+Large companies tend to have more financial resources, but certain employee benefits become increasingly difficult to offer as a company’s employee count grows.
 Any benefit that involves getting the whole team together to bond over a shared activity — such as an all-company retreat, game night, party, dinner, or volunteer day — gets more challenging and expensive for companies to pull off as they grow.
-But these events can be incredibly fun for employees, so take advantage of them while your business is small enough to do so!
+But these events can be incredibly fun for employees and build a strong company culture, so take advantage of them while your business is small enough to do so!

 5. Ask your employees what benefits are really important to them.

-Another advantage of having fewer employees is that you can make sure all of their voices are heard.
-The best way to retain the employees you already have is to make sure that they feel supported and valued.
+Another advantage of fewer employees is that you can ensure all of their voices are heard.
+The best way to retain the employees you already have is to show them they’re supported and valued.

 We recommend asking your employees what benefits would truly improve their quality of life and then doing whatever you can to implement the most requested benefits.
 You can do this by introducing an anonymous suggestion box, hosting a town hall meeting, distributing a benefits survey, or encouraging employees to share their benefits opinions with managers/HR.

 What kind of administration is required for an employee benefits program?Administering benefits

 Administering an employee benefits program can be complex and time-consuming.
 Small businesses often designate one or more human resources professionals to handle daily administrative tasks, such as:

 - Communicating deadlines to employees